 Car manufacturers have a really nasty habit of taking very coveted brand names and making them ever more available to the consumers while at the same time eroding away.
-The Chevrolet Bel Air for instance, started as the top of the line, most exclusive Chevrolets that you could buy in 1949 and ended up as the lowly fleet-only model that you could only get as a rental car or police special in 1976.
-This sort of brand dilution is the bane of storied brands and a day to day occurrence to manufacturers and the daily bread of marketing departments whether they realize it or not.
+The Chevrolet Bel Air for instance, started as the top of the line, most exclusive Chevrolet that you could buy in 1949 and ended up as the lowly fleet-only model that you could only get as a rental car or police special in 1976.
+This sort of brand dilution is the bane of storied brands and a day to day occurrence to manufacturers and the daily bread of marketing departments, whether they realize it or not.
 But what if your brand starts from the bottom?
 Well, as they say, there’s nowhere to go but up.

 The BTV and the Kijang had very similar goals, a small car that would transport people or haul cargo as cheaply as possible and using as much of the local resources as possible.
 To that end it was once again built as cheaply as possible, the body is similarly deprived of curves, they even went to the point of using stickers instead of badges.
 And the engine was cribbed from somewhere else.
 Except that instead of using an emaciated 38HP Bedford van engine it had the much sweeter Toyota 3K engine.
 That alone puts it miles above the BTV in my book, even if the Toyota 5-speed phenomenon wasn’t quite there yet.
 Another key difference is that Toyota fully committed to the Kijang, even doing a fairly comprehensive restyle just three years after it was launched.